 WGRC Vice Chairs: Laura D'Avanzo from Glioblastoma Multiforme - Cancro al Cervello, Italy and Mary Skehan from Slainte an Chlair, Ireland

-WGRC representatives provide the patient perspective on the Joint Action on the Rare Cancers and discuss on any topic relevant to rare cancers.
+WGRC representatives provide the patient perspective on the Joint Action on Rare Cancers and discuss on any topic relevant to rare cancers.
 Specifically, representatives should:

 Contribute to the JARC activities, providing feedback and advice on all relevant tasks;